3 Science Experiments Using the Scientific Method

 Simple scientific method experiments should be easy and fun and include everyday supplies you can find in your own home!
 This experiment will help your child understand how various household liquids melt at different rates.

-Act now and score 60% savings on our comprehensive Talented and Gifted app at a sizzling summer price!
+Act now and sign up for innovative learning in school or at home with our comprehensive Talented and Gifted app!
 Explore the scientific method, weather, animals, and more, all through exciting lessons and activities!

 For detailed instructions to complete this experiment, and for even more information on using the scientific method with your child, check out the full video guided by Kids Academy teacher!